loveyourstack/lys/README.md

 ## Current limitations

 * Only supports PostgreSQL
-* Struct "db" tags must be added and must be identical to the "json" tag, unless the latter is "-"
+* No database obfuscation.
+Struct "db" tags must be added and must be identical to the "json" tag, unless the latter is "-"
 * Limited support for database date/time arrays

 ## Testing